Where can I park on race day?

 How do teams compete?

 A team must consist of at least two members (one person cannot compete in all three legs of a relay).
 All team members must check in at registration to pick up their race packet (team members cannot pick up race packets for their teammates).
 A team will be assigned one bib number: the swimmer will pick up the swim cap and timing chip, the biker will pick up the bike number and the runner will pick up the bib number.
-Teams will transfer the timing chip and ankle strap at their assigned bike rack in the transition area.
+Teams will transfer the timing chip (an ankle strap) at their assigned bike rack in the transition area.
 (The timing chip is the “baton”.)

 Why are the waves set up the way they are?